ProjectPythia/pythia-foundations/_sources/foundations/terminal.md

 ## Installing Python in the Terminal

-If running Python in the terminal, it is best to install Miniconda.
-You can do that by following the [instructions for you machine](https://docs.conda.io/en/latest/miniconda.html).
+If you are running Python in the terminal, it is best to install Miniconda.
+You can do that by following the [instructions for your machine](https://docs.conda.io/en/latest/miniconda.html).

 [Learn more about Conda here](conda.md)